Aleksandrine/ProcessMining/README.md

 # ProcessMining

-This repository is created by Oleksandra Zolotenkova for labs.
+This repository was created by Oleksandra Zolotenkova for labs.